 Overwhelmed by laundry?
 Piles of clothes to be washed on the floor by the laundry room?
 Piles to be put away piled high on your bed?
+Think you need to hire an industrial laundry service?
 I’ve teamed up with Sam’s Club‘s Member’s Mark® Ultimate Clean Laundry Cleaner to bring you these simple tips.

 Tip #1: Create a 3 Hamper System

 Previously I had a single hamper in my closet and my son had his basket.
 When it came time to do laundry I would sort into 3 piles on the floor of the hallway near my laundry room.
 This creates a mess because it takes time to run all the loads through the laundry.
 And sometimes you might not finish that day, the pile sits until you have time to get to it.
 Every time you walk down the hallway you see the mess of stinky, dirty laundry.